Hiimus/veggie-time/README.md

 ## User Stories

-The users of this site will be first time visitors, site members and the admin.
+The users of this site will be first time visitors and site members.
 ### First Time Visitor
 - As a first time visitor, I want to browse recipes, so that I can easily find recipes I want to read more about.
 - As a first time visitor, I want to see images of the meal so that I can see how the dish looks like.